crytic/building-secure-contracts/program-analysis/echidna/assertion-checking.md

 Seed: 1806480648350826486
 ```

-As you can see, Echidna reports some assertion failure in the `inc` function.
-Adding more than one assertion per function is possible, but Echidna cannot tell which assertion failed.
+As you can see, Echidna reports an assertion failure in the `inc` function.
+Adding more than one assertion per function is possible, however, Echidna cannot tell which assertion failed.

 ## When and how use assertions

-Assertions can be used as alternatives to explicit properties, specially if the conditions to check are directly related with the correct use of some operation `f`.
-Adding assertions after some code will enforce that the check will happen inmediately after it was executed:
+Assertions can be used as alternatives to explicit properties if the conditions to check are directly related to the correct use of some operation `f`.
+Adding assertions after some code will enforce that the check will happen immediately after it was executed:

 ```solidity
 function f(..) public {